pouryaghazizadeh/Task-website-aps/README.md

 #### your home page should have **image**,**title**,**description**

+### page not found
+#### make simple page that if client go to the wrong rout see this page and he/her come back to home page
 ### todo page

 #### on todo app you should make input for add card todo also use **redux**.